 Each venue includes entertainment areas for evening activities and provides a safe and welcoming space for students to relax at the end of a busy day exploring all that Canberra has to offer.

-The Australian Government understands the importance of a Canberra educational tour within the civics and citizenship curriculum.
-It encourages and supports Australian schools to partake by offering a financial rebate to all schools who visit Canberra in Years 4 to 12.
-We design tours that meet with the government regulations and can assist with your PACER application.
+The Australian Government understands the importance of a Canberra educational tour within the civics and citizenship curriculum and encourages and supports Australian schools to partake by offering a financial rebate to all schools who visit in Years 4 to 12.
+PACER rebates are allocated on a per-student basis and amounts are dependent on the distance from the school to the centre of Canberra and are paid directly to the school.
+At WorldStrides, we design tours that meet the government regulations and can assist with your PACER application.

 Best time to visit